yakhiyayeva/cryptonewsinrust/README.md

-# Crypto Pulse
+# Crypto News

-Crypto Pulse is a web application that allows users to track real-time cryptocurrency market data and read the latest news related to the crypto world.
-Users can search for popular coins like Bitcoin, Ethereum, Cardano, and more by entering their names or symbols.
+Crypto News is a simple and sleek web app that lets users track real-time cryptocurrency market data and stay updated with the latest crypto-related news.
+Just type a coin name (e.g., "bitcoin") and hit Search to view its market value and relevant news articles.
 # Features
  Search for cryptocurrency market data